-Did you know that students from Waldo County who are enrolled in Hutchinson Center or UMaine classes are eligible for scholarships?
+Did you know that students from Knox or Waldo Counties who are enrolled in UMaine classes are eligible for Hutchinson Center scholarships?
 It’s true!

 All materials must be included for the application to be considered.